 As a presidential election heats up, government teachers ask students to review candidates and read online stories of primaries.
 But many of the news organization websites contain multiple internal links, video clips, and ads.
 Students have difficulty combing through these distracting elements.
-A teacher can train students to install either the PrintFriendly or the Readability bookmarklet and to use it to create a clean version of the article’s text.
+A teacher can train students to install the PrintFriendly bookmarklet and to use it to create a clean version of the article’s text.
 For those classrooms without one-to-one computers, a teacher could use either one of the tools to print and hand out clean copies of the article.
-Teachers could also use Readability to post articles and reading assignments on a class or department Facebook page.

-Both PrintFriendly and Readability are handy tools that will help you and your students save paper and increase comprehension.
+PrintFriendly is a handy tool that will help you and your students save paper and increase comprehension.
 And the bonus?
-Both are free.
+It's free.